• Support Home

 Prerequisites

-Install the ADLINK Frame Grabber Ethernet interface card into your computer and connect all your LUCID cameras to the card.
+Install the ADLINK Ethernet network interface card into your computer and connect all your LUCID cameras to the card.
 The card supports PoE but to make sure you have adequate power for all cameras please connect the auxiliary power connector (from your PC power supply) to the internal AUX power supply port on the interface card.

 Make sure you have downloaded and installed: